Ahmed-Arafat10/Linux-Documentation/Session #5.md

 > Note: not working with him

-- Delete all lines that ends with word "Hello"
+- Delete all Lines that ends with word "Hello"
 ```
 sed '/Hello$/d' File2.txt
 ```